KIIK-FM: WGEN-FM

-Lite 104.9 FM-KQLI (1998-2000)
+Lite 104.9 FM-KQLI (1998–2000)

-KQLI employed an adult contemporary format at 104.9 for about two years, starting in March 1998.
+KQLI employed an adult contemporary format at 104.9 for about two years, starting on March 17, 1998.
 However, the station had minimal listenership, primarily due to its small coverage area and competition from the more powerful KMXG-FM.

-The Country era (2000-2007)
+First country era (2000–2007)

 In March 2000, when KQLI and sister stations KBOB, WXLP, KORB, and KJOC were sold to Cumulus Media, plans were already being formulated to revamp several of the company's radio stations, including 104.9 FM.
-The plan involved scrapping KQLI's AC format and moving KBOB's country format from 99.7 FM to 104.9 FM, as 99.7 FM flipped to Top 40/CHR as "B100".
+The plan involved dropping KQLI's adult contemporary format and moving KBOB's country format from 99.7 FM to 104.9 FM, as 99.7 FM flipped to Top 40/CHR as "B100".
+The switch occurred on March 30, 2000.

-KBOB's modern country format, in use since it began in March 1994, remained the same until November 2001, when the station adopted a classic country format under the slogan "Great Country 105."
+KBOB's modern country format, in use since it began in March 1994, remained the same until November 2001, when the station adopted a classic country format under the slogan "Great Country 105".
 Although "Great Country 105" had a loyal audience (as it played songs from artists such as George Jones and Merle Haggard), the ratings remained low.

-In March 2005, the station switched back to a modern country format, branding itself "The River 104.9," but listenership remained near the bottom of the Quad Cities market's ratings.
+On March 31, 2005, the station switched back to a modern country format, branding itself "The River 104.9", but listenership remained near the bottom of the Quad Cities market's ratings.

-Rock 104-9 (2007-2014) and return to country (2014-2016)
+Rock 104-9 (2007–2014)

-In March 2007, Cumulus moved WXLP's modern rock format to 104.9 FM as "Rock 104-9."
+On March 5, 2007, Cumulus moved WXLP's modern rock format to 104.9 FM as "Rock 104-9".
 Included with the switch was WXLP's "Dave and Darren in the Morning" radio show.
 Other on-air personalities included Bill Stage and Sean.
 The station also aired syndicated shows hardDrive and The House of Hair with Dee Snider.
 In addition to its music programming, KBOB broadcast Chicago Bears football games from 2007 to 2013.

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus stations, including KBOB-FM, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

+Return to country (2014–2016)

 On July 9, 2014, at 6 a.m., after playing "Brain Stew" and "Jaded", both by Green Day, KBOB began stunting with Christmas music.
-At Noon, the station flipped back to country as "104.9 The Hawk", launching with 10,000 songs in a row, with the first being "Drink to That All Night" by Jerrod Niemann.
+At noon, the station flipped back to country as "104.9 The Hawk", launching with 10,000 songs in a row, with the first being "Drink to That All Night" by Jerrod Niemann.
 At the same time, the callsign was changed to KQCS.